 Storing and manipulating your data.

-CogStat is designed not to edit data, but only to run the statistical analysis.
-You must store and edit your data in other software package, and import your data to CogStat.
+CogStat is designed not to edit data but only to run the statistical analysis.
+You must store and edit your data in other software packages and import your data to CogStat.

 • One option to store and edit the data is to use a spreadsheet program (e.g., LibreOffice Calc or Microsoft Excel), where basic analyses and data manipulations can also be performed.
 Spreadsheet packages are very powerful for data manipulation and they are also surprisingly appropriate for simple (and sometimes for more complex) statistical analysis.